ericPantarotto/react_ultimateCourse/_notes/notes.md

 Next.js provides us with their own `<Image>` components that we can use instead of the native HTML `<image/>`

-if you don't want to specifiy the width and height you need to import the image that way, and the default size of the image would be applied, and you can also apply a `quality={1}` option with 1 being the lowest possible quality, hence smallest image download size.
+if you don't want to specify the width and height you need to import the image that way, and the default size of the image would be applied, and you can also apply a `quality={1}` option with 1 being the lowest possible quality, hence smallest image download size.

 ```javascript
 {/* <Image src='/logo.png' height='60' width='60' alt='The Wild Oasis logo' /> */}